Instructional Design Needs Assessment For Franchise Massage Company

 The second part of the report provided an analysis of how to reduce the time trainees spent in the classroom.
-A myriad of recommendations were made including webinars, podcasts, and eLearning modules.
+A myriad of recommendations was made including webinars, podcasts, and eLearning modules.

-For each recommendation, a low cost and higher cost solution was provided—allowing the client to mix and match solutions based on budgetary requirements.
+For each recommendation, a low-cost and higher cost solution were provided—allowing the client to mix and match solutions based on budgetary requirements.

-The company is now in the process of revamping their training to include more interaction.
+The company is now in the process of revamping its training to include more interaction.
 In the next year, they will begin looking at transitioning to a blended learning approach for their training.